 If you enjoy beautiful beaches, adorable villages and delicious food, then the South of France should be on the top of your travel bucket list.
 This sunny and laid-back region of the country is glamorous and packed with top-notch resorts for travelers.
-With so many marvelous sights to see, here are 11 great places to visit in the South of France.
+With so many marvelous sights to see, here is a collection of great places to visit in the South of France.

 YOU'RE ALL SET!